 Beechknowe Farm is an excellent small holding extending to about 81.74 acres (33.08 ha) comprising a well-appointed single storey house which was built in 2011 as well as two useful modern buildings and sheep handling facilities.
 The 31.2 acres of farmland is down to permanent pasture and there is 49.57 acres in the Barlosh Moss Site of Special Scientific Interest.
 The land is graded as a mixture of Grades 4(1), 4(2) and 5(3) by the James Hutton Institute and is relatively flat lying at around 150m above sea level.
 The farm will be of interest to buyers with equestrian or other livestock interests.
 There is good flat grazing land and the buildings could be utilised for stables or an exercise arena.

-Beechknowe is offered for sale as a whole or in the following two lots:
+Beechknowe is offered for sale as a whole or in the following three lots:

 Beechknowe House is surrounded by a tarmacked drive with two entrances whilst the property is bound by wooden fencing to the side and stone walling on to the public road.
 To the east and south, are lawned gardens providing excellent space for BBQs and outdoor entertaining during the summer months.
 There is also a vegetable plot.

 The farm buildings lie immediately to the north west of the bungalow and are reached directly off the public road by a separate farm access.
 The two sheds offer considerable scope for a range of uses and are surrounded by a large yard area whilst there are also sheep handling facilities.
 The buildings comprise the following: